Don't Know What to Tell Ya: Release

 "Don't Know What to Tell Ya" was released as the second international single from I Care 4 U on February 11, 2003, by Blackground Records and Universal Records.
 In the United States, it was released as the fourth and final single from the album, as a double A-side single with the remix of "Got to Give It Up", on September 9.

 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
 I Care 4 U and Ultimate Aaliyah, both including "Don't Know What to Tell Ya", were re-released on October 8.

 Critical reception

-Bianca Gracie from Fuse felt that the song's "Middle Eastern" inspired production made it more "dramatic".
+While reviewing "I Care 4 U" Nekesa Mumbi Moody from the Associated Press described "Don't Know What to Tell Ya" as "dramatic" and felt that it was the best song out of the new material featured on the album.
+Bianca Gracie from Fuse stated a similar statement as she felt that the song's "Middle Eastern" inspired production made it more "dramatic".
+Music Week gave a mixed review the publication felt that the song "sounds a bit like work in progress", but "it is still head and shoulders above most other R&B releases out there".
+Also, they labeled the production as "edgy" and said that Aaliyah's voice "just serves to remind us all what the world has lost".
 Arion Berger from Rolling Stone praised Aaliyah's vocals on "Don't Know What to Tell Ya", saying: "Her sweet, strong voice whips around the ambivalence" on the song.
 Sal Cinquemani from Slant Magazine called the song a "cool midtempo number" and described it as "Aaliyah-lite".

+Commercial performance

+In Europe "Don't Know What to Tell Ya" achieved moderate success, peaking within the top 40 in several countries.
+In Switzerland the song debuted and peaked at 30 on the Swiss Hitparade chart on May 18, 2003; it remained on the charts for 6 consecutive weeks.
+In the United Kingdom the song debuted and peaked at number 22 during the week of 9 April 2003 - 25 April 2003.
+It also peaked at number 5 on the UK Hip Hop/R&B chart.
+Outside of Europe the song peaked at 34 in Australia on the singles chart.
+On the Australian Urban chart it peaked at number 14.